nkeyes/drill_sergeant/README.md

 drill_sergeant
 ==============

-A small gem to make lightweight unit tests easier to write
+A small gem to make lightweight unit tests easier to write in RSpec